 Energy, Protein, Fiber Bars

-Real Healthy Alternative: A piece of fruit, carrot or celery sticks are just as easy and portable to grab as a bar for a snack.
-In a pinch, choose a packaged bar made with just a few ingredients that you recognize as real food-most Larabars are a great choice.
+Real Healthy Alternative: A piece of fruit, carrot, nuts, or celery sticks are just as easy and portable to grab as a bar for a snack.
+In a pinch, choose a packaged bar made with just a few ingredients that you recognize as real food.
+Larabars are a great choice.

 Real Healthy Alternative: Plain Greek Yogurt is a great food that is fermented, contains healthy bacteria, and lots of protein.
 Try adding this to your smoothies instead, or mix it with some nut butter and fruit for a delicious, high-protein meal.